Eight Fun Things to Do in Sydney with Kids

 Walk from Bondi to Coogee

 Sydney has got to have some of the best beaches in the world out of any major international city.
 The swanky beach suburbs of Eastern Sydney are easily reached by bus from the city.
 One of the best ways to see this stunning stretch of coastline is to walk from Bondi beach to Coogee beach.
 The walk takes about an hour and half and winds across the cliffs from beach to beach along.
 There are plenty of parks and playgrounds to stop at along the way.
 It’s not stroller-friendly or fenced the whole way so little kids will need to be carried in a pack or by parents.
 Watch out for migrating whales in Winter!
+You’ll definitely want to add this to your list of things for kids to do in Sydney.

 Have Lunch in Chinatown